Non-Small Cell Lung Cancer Treatment (PDQ®)–Patient Version

 Radiation therapy is a cancer treatment that uses high-energy x-rays or other types of radiation to kill cancer cells or keep them from growing.
 There are two types of radiation therapy:

 Stereotactic body radiation therapy is a type of external radiation therapy.
-Special equipment is used to place the patient in the same position for each radiation treatment.
+Special equipment is used to ensure you are in the same position for each radiation treatment.
 Once a day for several days, a radiation machine aims a larger than usual dose of radiation directly at the tumor.
-By having the patient in the same position for each treatment, there is less damage to nearby healthy tissue.
-This procedure is also called stereotactic external-beam radiation therapy and stereotaxic radiation therapy.
+By having you in the same position for each treatment, there is less damage to nearby healthy tissue.
+This procedure is also called stereotactic external beam radiation therapy and stereotaxic radiation therapy.

 Stereotactic radiosurgery is a type of external radiation therapy used to treat lung cancer that has spread to the brain.
 A rigid head frame is attached to the skull to keep the head still during the radiation treatment.
 A machine aims a single large dose of radiation directly at the tumor in the brain.
 This procedure does not involve surgery.
 It is also called stereotaxic radiosurgery, radiosurgery, and radiation surgery.